VirtusLab/akka-workshop-client/README.md

 There are several ways to introduce controlled parallelism to our application: `Semaphore` and `.fork`, `IO.parTraverse` or maybe
 `Queue` and `.fork`.
 Each choice has a distinct impact on architecture of your solution.

-Beware: `Decrypter` has limitation: It can effectively process only 4 computation in one time.
+Beware: `Decrypter` has limitation: It can effectively process only 4 computations in one time.
 Rest will just wait for free slot but it might make sense to have few more already waiting.
 Experiment and see what works best for your solution.

-For now we care for speed!
+For now we care about speed only!

 #### Error handling
-[Presentation](http://virtuslab.github.io/akka-workshop/#/errors) // TODO: Add my own

 This is time to focus also on correctness of your decryption (dealing with `Decrypter` problems to be more precise).